uheal/machine-translation-models/README.md

-# Uheal - Medical Dialogue
+# Multilingual Medical Datasets

 ## Introduction

-This repository houses medical dialogues in languages such as Telugu, Hindi, and Swahili, intended for fine-tuning the uheal model to enhance translation capabilities for local languages in specific deployment contexts.
-This ensuring accurate and contextually relevant medical dialogue translations in diverse linguistic environments of the rural communities.
+## Medical Symptoms
+- A Collated and Context Sensitive dataset in English, Telegu, Hindi, Swahili, and Arabic
+- Evaluated multiple translation models with the dataset to identify cheaper and scalable models for potential use in uheal.